Molly Shannon

-Molly Helen Shannon (born September 16, 1964) is an American actress and comedian.
-Shannon was a cast member on the NBC sketch comedy series Saturday Night Live from 1995 to 2001.
-In 2017, she won the Film Independent Spirit Award for Best Supporting Actress for her role in the film Other People.
+Molly Shannon (born September 16, 1964) is an American actress and comedian.
+She was a cast member on the NBC sketch comedy series Saturday Night Live from 1995 to 2001.
+In 2017, she won the Film Independent Spirit Award for playing Joanne Mulcahey in the Chris Kelly autobiographical film Other People.

-She has appeared in supporting roles in a number of films, such as Happiness (1998), A Night at the Roxbury (1998), Never Been Kissed (1999), How the Grinch Stole Christmas (2000), Wet Hot American Summer (2001), reprising her character in the miniseries Wet Hot American Summer: First Day of Camp (2015), and its follow-up Wet Hot American Summer: Ten Years Later (2017), Osmosis Jones (2001), My Boss's Daughter (2003), Talladega Nights: The Ballad of Ricky Bobby (2006), and Me and Earl and the Dying Girl (2015).
-Her voice can also be heard in the animated films Igor (2008) and the Hotel Transylvania film series (2012–2022).
-In television, Shannon is known for her roles in Enlightened (2013), Divorce (2016–2019), The White Lotus (2021) and I Love That for You (2022).
+Shannon appeared in supporting roles in several films, including Happiness (1998), A Night at the Roxbury (1998), Never Been Kissed (1999), How the Grinch Stole Christmas (2000), Wet Hot American Summer (2001), Osmosis Jones (2001), My Boss's Daughter (2003), Talladega Nights: The Ballad of Ricky Bobby (2006), More of Me (2007), Evan Almighty (2007), and Me and Earl and the Dying Girl (2015).
+She appeared in the animated films Igor (2008) and Hotel Transylvania (2012).
+On television, Shannon had roles in Enlightened (2013), Divorce (2016–2019), The Other Two (2019–2022), The White Lotus (2021), I Love That for You (2022), and Only Murders in the Building (2024), winning her first Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series for the lattermost.

 Early life

-Shannon was born in Cleveland, Ohio, on September 16, 1964, to an Irish-American Catholic family, and grew up in Shaker Heights, Ohio.
-Her mother, Mary Margaret "Peg" (née Keating), was a teacher, and her father, James Francis Shannon, was a sales manager.
+Shannon was born in Cleveland, Ohio, on September 16, 1964, to an Irish-American Catholic family.
 Her maternal grandparents were born in Ireland, with her grandfather being from Cloghmore, Achill, Mayo.

-When Shannon was four years old, her mother, younger sister, and cousin died in a car crash while her father was driving under the influence.
+On June 1, 1969, when Shannon was four years old, she and her older sister, Mary, survived a car crash that killed her younger sister, Katie, her cousin Fran and her mother.
+Her father, Jim, was driving the family home from an all-day party during which he drank alcohol and subsequently took a nap.
+The crash occurred 90 minutes into the drive later that evening when the car struck a solid steel light pole (since that time, most light poles have been converted to breakaway poles to reduce injuries).
+Contrary to published articles that Jim had been driving drunk, there was no BAC report taken.
+In her memoir, Hello, Molly!, Shannon writes: “There is no way to know exactly what happened that night, though my gut tells me he fell asleep at the wheel.”

 Shannon attended St. Dominic School in Shaker Heights for grade school, and Hawken School in Gates Mills, Ohio.
 She attended New York University, where she studied drama and graduated from NYU's Tisch School of the Arts in 1987.